A new way to earn college credit while attending LAU.

 LAU has a partnership with Dixie State University (DSU) that allows LAU students to access DSU’s online Concurrent Enrollment (CE) courses.
 By enrolling in these courses, high school students can earn college credits and fulfill LAU’s graduation requirements at the same time.
 In addition, LAU students living in Washington County have the option to attend in-person CE classes on the DSU campus in St. George.

 DSU’s Concurrent Enrollment courses are open to LAU students in grades 10-12.
+Special consideration will be made for certain 9th graders that have done exceptionally well in middle school.

 Where Do I Start?

-To enroll, students must fulfill all DSU prerequisites and CE eligibility requirements as outlined on this page.
+- Fulfill all DSU prerequisites and CE eligibility requirements as outlined on this page.

 Select Courses in SIS

-To let us know your student is interested in concurrent enrollment, log in to your SIS parent account, then use the Registration tab under My Students to select their DSU courses.
+- Log in to your SIS parent account, then use the Registration tab under My Students to select their DSU courses.

-Apply & Register for Courses at DSU
+Register for DSU Courses

 Things to Know